ChuwuYo/ChuwuBookmarks/README_EN.md

 </div>

 ---
-## Project Overview
+Project Overview
+---

-This is a browser-based bookmark navigation webpage designed to transform bookmark data (stored in JSON format) into an aesthetically pleasing and feature-rich web application.
-Through this webpage, you can conveniently access your bookmarks.
-It supports features such as expanding and collapsing multi-level folders, searching, and breadcrumb navigation.
+This is a browser-based bookmark navigation webpage designed to convert bookmark data (stored in JSON format) into a visually appealing and feature-rich web application.
+Through this webpage, you can easily access your bookmarks, with support for expanding and collapsing multi-level folders, searching, breadcrumb navigation, and more.

-Users  can access the following links to experience it:
+For users outside mainland China, you can experience the application through the following links:

 [EdgeOne](https://chuwubookmarks.edgeone.app/)